 The city is known as an economic and employment hub, with employment due to grow 2.8% by 2020

 Why not take a look at more publications by Knight Knox?
-View our other guides »
+View our market analysis »